-[Discussion of Lecture Material may feel redundant for some - feel free to shorten this section as needed] 15 min: Let's discuss the lecture, especially the idea of 'home' for the Chinese immigrants.
+[Discussion of Lecture Material may feel redundant for some - feel free to shorten this section as needed] 10 min: Let's discuss the lecture, especially the idea of 'home' for the Chinese immigrants.

-- What significant feelings, thoughts, reactions, or questions emerged while watching the material?
-If something stuck out to you personally, you can share it now. - What DREW the Chinese immigrants to the United States?
-What opportunities, hopes, dreams?
-But ALSO, what DROVE them here?
-What were they fleeing or trying to prevent?
-What did it cost them to come?
-What did they leave behind or lose?
-What sacrifices did they make? - How does this period fit into your ideas about American immigration history?
+- What feelings, thoughts, reactions, or questions emerged while watching the material?
+Share anything that stuck out to you. - What did you notice about what drew and drove the Chinese immigrants to America? - How does this period fit into your ideas about American immigration history?
 What might this say about "American values" both during the 1800s and now?
 Do you see any parallels between the two?